CriticalRange/vulkanmod-extra/README.md

 ## Roadmap

+- [x] VulkanMod GUI Integration
+- [x] Animations and particles
+- [x] Details and Render pages
+- [x] Extra Features (FPS Display, Toasts)
 - [ ] Performance presets (Potato, Balanced, Quality)
 - [ ] Chunk rendering optimizations (Especially that lag spike)
 - [ ] Memory usage profiling tools
+- [ ] Rewrite the GUI for more compact Video Options screen
 - [ ] Compatibility with more mods
 - [ ] Maybe shader support?

 ## Contributing & Support

 Found a bug or have a feature request?
-We'd love to hear from you!
-Feel free to open an issue on GitHub or contribute to the project.
-Whether it's code, testing, or just feedback, every contribution helps make VulkanMod Extra better for everyone.
+Feel free to open an [issue](https://github.com/CriticalRange/vulkanmod-extra/issues) or contribute to the project.
+Whether it's code, testing, translation or just feedback, every contribution helps make VulkanMod Extra better for everyone.

 For support, check the GitHub issues page or join the discussion.
-We're a friendly community and always happy to help troubleshoot performance issues or explain how features work.
+We're a friendly community and always happy to help troubleshoot performance issues.

 ---

-**Note**: VulkanMod Extra is designed to work specifically with VulkanMod and won't function without it
+## LICENSE

+VulkanMod Extra is licensed under CC0-1.0 license.
+For more information, [click here](https://github.com/CriticalRange/vulkanmod-extra?tab=CC0-1.0-1-ov-file) for more information.